oduameh/node-course/docs/Instructions/firewall-logging.md

   ],
 ```

-We're not quite ready to save and exit the file yet, while we're in here editing, let's make a couple of adjustments to enable logging.
+We are not quite ready to save and exit the file yet.
+While we are in here editing, make a couple of adjustments to enable logging.

-The first we're going to change is the defaultl logging location.
+The first we are going to change is the default logging location.
 This will specify where logs are written if no setup scribe is configured.

 Find `"defaultScribes"` and we are going to change it from Stdout to FileSK, with a path to the logs directory we created earlier.